mila-iqia/covid_p2p_risk_prediction/README.md

 **Metrics:**

+* **L**: Lift is the gain in predictive power of the top 1% over taking a random sample, i.e. the # infected in top 1% divided by 1% of (#infected / population size)
 * **P**: Precision is of the top 1% of highest-risk people, what % are correctly identified as being infected
 * **P-U**: Precision-Untested is of the top 1% of highest-risk people, excluding those who have a positive test, what % are correctly identified as being infected
 * **P-A**: Precision-Asymptomatic is of the top 1% of highest-risk people, excluding those who have a positive test and those who have symptoms, what % are correctly identified as being infected